-What causes scoliosis?
+What causes it?

+In most cases, the cause of scoliosis is not known.
+Scoliosis usually starts in the preteen years.
+In some cases, scoliosis is severe enough to need treatment.
 A curve in the spine may get worse as your child grows, so it is important to find any problem early.

 What are the symptoms?

-How is scoliosis diagnosed?
+How is it diagnosed?

-The doctor will check to see if your child's back or ribs are even.
+Doctors usually diagnose scoliosis by checking to see if your child's back or ribs are even.
 If the doctor finds that one side is higher than the other, your child may need an X-ray so the spinal curve can be measured.

-How is it treated?
+How is scoliosis treated?